Display-Lab/goals-of-care/readme.md

 ### R Packages
 * ggplot2
 * ggthemes
+* tidyr
-* tidyverse
+* dplyr
 * knitr
-* rmarkdown

 Included under lib/ is an installer script that will attempt to download, build, and install required packages: [required-packages.r](lib/required-packages.r)

 ## Use

 1. Gather input data and export as an .rdata file in the input/ directory.
-    * Default behavior is to use the first .rdata file found in input/
+    * Default behavior is to use input/clc.rdata
     * The report generation does *not* currently accomodate concurrent use.

 1. From the project root directory run the following commands